SWORDOps/SWORDINTELLIGENCE/README.md

 **Independent private intelligence firm specializing in Web3 and cyber threats.**

 > Adversaries don't play fair.
-NOr do we,except the laws on our side
+Nor do we,except the laws on our side and im a patient man...hiding a very impatient one so we get shit done.

 ---